 Qualification name:Advanced Clinical Practice

-Entry requirements:"Applicants for the MSc/PGDip in Advanced Clinical Practice will usually hold a Bachelor’s degree, or qualifications and experience deemed to be equivalent."
+Entry requirements:Applicants for the MSc/PGDip Advanced Clinical Practice will usually hold a Bachelor’s degree (2.2 or above).

-Other requirements:All applicants must be qualified health care professionals, usually having a minimum of five year’s experience in professional practice.
-MSc and PGDip applicants will usually join the course with the written agreement of their employer.
+Other requirements:All applicants must be qualified health care professionals, typically with five years’ experience in professional practice or longer.
+MSc and PGDip applicants join the course with the written agreement of their employer.
 In negotiation with the course director, applicants must identify an appropriately qualified clinical supervisor before commencing the course.

 Campus:Queen's Medical Centre

-Recent years have seen major shifts in professional boundaries within the health service.
-Increasingly, nurses and other registered practitioners are taking on roles that have traditionally been the domain of doctors.
+A characteristic of the health service in recent times has been changing professional boundaries.
+Increasingly nurses and other registered practitioners take on roles that have traditionally been the domain of doctors.

-This MSc Advanced Clinical Practice has been specially created for those practitioners, giving you the in-depth knowledge, skills and confidence to manage complex cases within your specific area and boost your career prospects.
+The MSc Advanced Clinical Practice has been specially created for such practitioners and provides opportunity to develop the in-depth knowledge, skills and confidence to manage complex cases within specific areas of practice.
+Following in the footsteps of our 62 graduates may be just what you need to boost your career prospects.

 Focusing on high-quality teaching with plenty of opportunity to develop clinical skills in a practical setting, the course provides an educational structure that links to relevant competency frameworks and supports the NHS Career Framework.